Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year ending June 2023 shows that in Drouin, median income is $47,984 and average income is $56,444.
-In contrast, Rest of Vic. has a median income of $50,954 and an average income of $62,728.
-Based on Wage Price Index growth of 8.25% since June 2023, estimated incomes as of September 2025 would be approximately $51,943 (median) and $61,101 (average).
-The 2021 Census data ranks Drouin's household, family, and personal incomes modestly, between the 27th and 31st percentiles.
-Income brackets indicate that 33.8% of residents earn $1,500 - 2,999 weekly, reflecting regional patterns where 30.3% fall into this range.
+AreaSearch's latest postcode level ATO data for financial year 2023 shows that in Drouin, median income is $47,984 and average income is $56,444.
+This contrasts with Rest of Vic., where median income is $50,954 and average income is $62,728.
+Based on Wage Price Index growth of 8.25% since financial year 2023, estimated incomes as of September 2025 would be approximately $51,943 (median) and $61,101 (average).
+According to the 2021 Census, household, family, and personal incomes in Drouin rank modestly, between the 27th and 31st percentiles.
+Income brackets indicate that the largest segment comprises 33.8% earning $1,500 - $2,999 weekly (6,349 residents), reflecting patterns seen at regional levels where 30.3% similarly occupy this range.
 Housing affordability pressures are severe in Drouin, with only 83.9% of income remaining, ranking at the 31st percentile.

 Frequently Asked Questions - Income